klee-contrib/focus-components/doc/PR_FIX_TEMPLATE.md

 ## Patch

 [description of the patch]
-[an code example of how to use it]
+[an code example of how to use it if needed]
 [new animated pictures of issues if needed]
 ```